Qiskit/qiskit/docs/migration_guides/algorithms_migration.rst

 *Back to* `TL;DR`_

 The classes in
-:mod:`qiskit.algorithms` are initialised with any implementation of :class:`qiskit.primitive.BaseSampler` or class:`qiskit.primitive.BaseEstimator`.
+:mod:`qiskit.algorithms` are initialized with any implementation of :class:`qiskit.primitive.BaseSampler` or class:`qiskit.primitive.BaseEstimator`.

 Once the kind of primitive is known, you can choose between the primitive implementations that better adjust to your case.
 For example: